CONTENTS

 Introduction

-So since I had a couple DS18B20 temperature sensors left over from another project, I figured it would be cool to make a little portable Bluetooth thermometer.
-I used an MSP430G2553 microcontroller which I programmed to talk to the 1-wire bus of the DS18B20.
+The temperature sensor I'm using is a DS18B20 which I used on several other projects.
+I started with an MSP430G2553 microcontroller which I programmed to talk to the 1-wire bus of the DS18B20.
 The temperature is read every second or so and sent over the MSP430G2553's UART which the Bluetooth module is connected to.
 This BlueSMiRF Silver is pathetically easy to wire up.
 I wired the RTS/CTS lines together since I'm not doing hardware handshaking and connected TX/RX to the micro.
 The Bluetooth module has internal functions (changing the PIN code, the baudrate, etc) but using the default values for all of this simply requires hooking it up to a micro and pretending it's an RS232 cable running at 115200 baud.
-All my code is assembled using my naken430asm assembler.

-As a side note, I put this thing in my refrigerator and I can read the temperature with the thing closed.
+As a side note, I put the MSP430 circuit in my refrigerator (proven in video here) and I can read the temperature with the door closed.
 Pretty cool :).

 Android App